Collection: Left Book Club

-Access conditions: Please contact us in advance of a visit or use the request form.
+Access conditions: Please contact us in advance of a visit by emailing email@example.com.
 You will not be able to borrow these books, but you can read them anywhere in the library.

 Publications: The following book contains a history of the Left Book Club and a list of all the titles published: